Tree Swallow Babies

 Performed nest monitoring training, prototyped predator guard, replaced broken boxes, erected 3 additional boxes in meadow fields, and performed monitoring. |

-| April-August 2004 |
+April-Present 2004 |

-Performed nest monitoring training, prototyped top-hinged nest box, repaired broken boxes.
-Developed rotating schedule and formed teams for better monitoring efficiency See Report. |
+Performed nest monitoring training, prototyped top-hinged nest box, repaired broken boxes. |

 - Plantings for Diversity Project - We will establish wildflower gardens, butterfly & hummingbird gardens, plant trees, and remove invasives to provide food and cover for native species.